sburtenshaw/user-manager/README.md

 I did not focus on automated testing during this assignment.
 Given it wasn't in the requirements, I decided to focus my time on the quality of my frontend and backend implementation.
 If I had another day or so to work on this, I would have focused on implementing automated testing as well.

+## Responsiveness

+I did not focus on making the application mobile friendly.
+Again, given it was a requirement, I decided to prioritise my time on the desktop implementation of the app.
+There are a couple of approaches that could be taken to make the app mobile friendly.
+My preferred approach would be to implement the changes in the "Alternative Design" section below.
+Alternatively I could scroll the table horizontally if the contents of the table didn't fit inside the screen size.
+This would be the easier approach.

+## Alternative Design

+I used a table to list the users in the application UI.
+I did this so I could save time implementing this feature.
+My preferred approach would be to build a more custom UI which utilised contrast and hierarchy to prioritise information and save space.
+This would also allow me to more easily improve the responsiveness of the UI.

 # Project Information

 ## Tech Required